Snipey/pulse-docs-demo/docs/main/actions.md

 Actions are functions, sometimes literally just functions.
 However there are some added benifits to using Pulse Actions.

-::: tip Where do I put them?
+:::tip Where do I put them?
 Actions are best inside an `actions.ts` file in a **Controller** directory, exported individually.

 Then, you can use `import * as actions from './actions'` to register them to a Controller.